Returning to Work

 • To reduce nipple confusion, bottle introduction can begin between 2-4 weeks of age.

-• Offer baby a bottle of breast milk using the paced bottle feeding method.
-This helps babies go back-and-forth from breast to bottle easier and prevents overfeeding/waste.
+• Offer baby a bottle of breast milk using the paced bottle-feeding method.
+This helps babies go back-and-forth from breast to bottle easier and prevents overfeeding and waste.
+For more helpful tips on bottle-feeding your breastfeed baby, click here.

 • Practice your routine.
 A few days before your return to work, take baby and your breast milk to daycare for a trial run.
 Share your preference for paced feeding, explain how to handle your breast milk, and inform the caregiver of how much/how often baby typically eats.
 For more information on the average intake of a breastfed baby, click here.